State of Healthy Housing: Key Definitions of the Characteristics Used in the Report

 Flush toilet and flush toilet breakdowns.
 A privy or chemical toilet is not considered a flush toilet.
 Flush toilets outside the unit were not counted.
 The statistics on breakdowns of flush toilet are shown for housing units with at least one flush toilet for the household’s use only.
 The flush toilet may be completely unusable because of a faulty flushing mechanism, broken pipes, stopped up sewer pipe, lack of water supplied to the flush toilet, or some other reason.
 For households with more than one toilet, the question asked about times when all toilets were unusable.

-Sewer disposal breakdown.
+Sewage disposal breakdown.
 The data on breakdowns in the sewage disposal are limited to housing units in which the means of sewage disposal was a public sewer, septic tank, or cesspool.
 Breakdowns refer to situations in which the system was completely unusable.
 Examples include the septic tank being pumped because it no longer perked, tank collapse, tank explosion, sewer main broken, sewer plant not operating as result of electrical failure, or water service interruption.
 Data on breakdowns are shown if they occurred in the three months prior to the interview or while the household was living in the unit if the period of habitation was shorter than three months and if the breakdown lasted six consecutive hours or more.

 Lacking complete plumbing.
 The category with all plumbing facilities consists of housing units that have hot and cold piped water as well as a flush toilet and a bathtub or shower.
 For units with less than two full bathrooms, the facilities are only counted if they are for the exclusive use of the occupants of the unit.
 Plumbing facilities need not be in the same room.
 Lacking some plumbing facilities or having no plumbing facilities for exclusive use means that the housing unit does not have all three specified plumbing facilities (hot and cold piped water, flush toilet, and bathtub or shower) inside the housing unit, or that the toilet or bathing facilities are also for the use of the occupants of other housing units.